rhpandit11/Data-Theory/SQL_Fundamental/function.md

   );
   ```

+Key differences

+* Execution: Non-correlated runs once, correlated runs for each row in the outer query.
+* Dependency: Non-correlated is independent, correlated needs data from the outer query.
+* Performance: Non-correlated can be faster due to fewer executions.
+* Complexity: Correlated queries can be more complex and harder to read.

+**Best Practices:**

+* Prefer non-correlated subqueries whenever possible: If the required information can be obtained independently of the outer query, use a non-correlated subquery for potential performance benefits.
+* Optimize correlated subqueries carefully: If correlated subqueries are necessary, consider techniques like using indexes and optimizing the subquery logic to minimize execution time.
+* Test and measure: Always test and measure the performance of different query approaches with your specific data and workload to determine the most efficient solution for your use case.

 ---

 Window Functions: SQL function where the input values are taken from a "window" of one or more rows in the results set of a SELECT statement.